Table of Contents

 Your insurance policy may cover the cost of legal expenses if your neighbour were to sue you for damages caused by Japanese knotweed entering their property.
 This would ultimately fall on the level of cover you have with your provider.

-You are expected to act & prevent Japanese knotweed from spreading onto neighbouring properties, regardless of whether the land is publicly or privately owned.
+You are expected to act & prevent Japanese knotweed from spreading onto neighbouring properties, regardless of whether the land is publicly or privately owned (click here –> if you have land with Japanese Knotweed).
 If you allow Knotweed to spread into neighbouring property, you could be held liable for the loss of value to the neighbour’s land, as well as any treatment & damage costs that the infestation might have incurred.

 It’s often possible to add additional legal fees insurance to your standard home insurance policy.
 We recommend you check it out and read the fine print in your current policy if you’re worried that you might not be covered for this eventuality.